Kaelus/Rocky/README.md

        	  - Also, note that nbdcli.jar has other commands to delete, list, etc. for the volumes
        	  - Finally, note that once you run RockyController, don't need to start spullara's server to use nbdcli.jar to manage volumes

+# How to build

+`gradle clean fatJar`

 # How to run

 1. Setup a Connector-Cloudlet, a replication broker
    - We support two types of the backend in conf/rocky.conf for the parameter backendStorageType: dynamoDBLocal and dynamoDBSeoul
-     - if testing with dynamoDBLocal, download dynamoDB first and then do the following in the dynamodb home
+     - If testing with dynamoDBLocal, download dynamoDB first and then do the following
-       - `java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -sharedDb`
+       - `java -Djava.library.path=./dynamoDB/DynamoDBLocal_lib -jar ./dynamoDB/DynamoDBLocal.jar -sharedDb`
-     - if using dynamoDBSeoul, one needs to appropriately setup the environment to use aws
+     - If using dynamoDBSeoul, one needs to appropriately setup the environment to use aws.

 2. Run Rocky Controller (NBD server)
    - `java -jar <RockyHome>/build/libs/Rocky-all-1.0.jar rocky.ctrl.RockyController`